IgniteUI/typedoc-plugin-localization/README.md

         </ul>
     ```

-3. Execute the translation command which would contains the `localization key` and the `path` to the `template strings` file. </br>
+3. Execute the translation command which would contain the `localization key` and the `path` to the `template strings` file. </br>
     For instance:
     ```
     npx typedoc `<main-proj-dir>` --localize `<localization-key>` --templateStrings <path/to/the/file>`
     ```
-    In the case of the [igniteui-angular](https://github.com/IgniteUI/igniteui-angular) it would be:
+    In case of [igniteui-angular](https://github.com/IgniteUI/igniteui-angular) it would be:
     ```
     npx typedoc projects\igniteui-angular\src\ --localize jp --templateStrings ./extras/template/strings/shell-strings.json
     ```